 Raising children is incredibly difficult, and as a single mom, much of the burden falls on you to look out for their best interest.
 Whether you like to think about it or not, your children will be without your guidance if something is to happen to you.

 This means that the court will decide what happens to your estate and who will take care of your children.
 They may appoint a family member or another individual who you do not trust or would not have chosen as their guardian, and that person has control of their inheritance.
 What’s the best way to stop this from happening?
 Start estate planning as soon as possible.
-Here are a few more reasons why estate planning is critical.
+Here are a few more reasons why having an estate plan is critical.

 1. Underage Children Cannot take Ownership of Assets